onsi/ginkgo/docs/NEW_INDEX.md

 Ginkgo currently has no mechanism in place to detect this failure mode, you'll need to stick to "declare in container nodes, initialize in setup nodes" to avoid spec pollution.

-### Separating Creation and Configuration: `JustBeforEach`
+### Separating Creation and Configuration: `JustBeforeEach`

-Let's get back to your growing Book suite and explore a few more Ginkgo nodes.
-So far we've met the `BeforeEach` setup node, let's introduce it's closely related cousin: `JustBeforeEach`.
+Let's get back to our growing Book suite and explore a few more Ginkgo nodes.
+So far we've met the `BeforeEach` setup node, let's introduce its closely related cousin: `JustBeforeEach`.

 `JustBeforeEach` is intended to solve a very specific problem but should be used with care as it can add complexity to a test suite.
 Consider the following section of our JSON decoding book tests: